Submissions

 Abstract

-An abstract is required for submissions to the Health & Fitness Journal of Canada (with the exception of book reviews, editorials, and letters to the editor).
+An abstract is required for submissions to the Health & Fitness Journal of Canada (except for book reviews, editorials, and letters to the editor).
 All abstracts should be 250 words or less (including numbers, abbreviations, and symbols).
 Abstracts should be structured with Background: Purpose: Methods: Results: and Conclusion: sections.
 Reference citations are not permitted in the abstract.
 Six (6) to ten (10) key words should follow the abstract.
 These key words should not repeat phrases from the title.
 The abstract font type should be Cambria with a size 10 font.
-Authors can cut and paste from other word processing programs into the provided Article Template.
-Please save your article as the first author et al with year of submission.
-Health & Fitness Journal of Canada 2024;XXX(X):X-XX.
+Authors can cut and paste from other word processing programs into this template.
+Please save your article as the first author et al with year of submission (e.g., Smith et al 2026.docx).

 https://doi.org/10.14288/hfjc.XXX.XXX